ionesculiviucristian/kubuntu-setup/aliases.md

 - `gipuf`: Force update with lease remote refs along with associated objects
 - `girh <SHA1>`: Hard reset current HEAD to the specified state
 - `gis`: Stash the changes in a dirty working directory away
+- `gisp`: Remove a single stashed state from the stash list and apply it on top of the current working tree state
 - `gisq <SHA1> <MESSAGE>`: Squash commits

 ## poetry